-Many of our faculty schools are consistently ranked among the best in the country and we are proud of our:
+Many of our faculty schools are consistently ranked among the best in the country.

-The faculty offers almost 50 undergraduate courses and more than 100 postgraduate courses, and is home to the Q-Step Programme in Quantitative Analysis and an ESRC Doctoral Training Centre and Doctoral Training Programme as part of the Midlands Graduate School Consortium.
+The faculty offers a range of undergraduate and postgraduate courses, and is home to an ESRC Doctoral Training Centre and Doctoral Training Programme as part of the Midlands Graduate School Consortium.

 Whether its business, law, economics, politics, sociology, geography, or education, the Faculty of Social Sciences brings the world to you and has something to offer everyone.
 Project by project and person by person, we are working hard to make the world a better place for everyone.